-Protect Yourself From Identity Theft and Email Fraud
+Help Protect Yourself from Identity Theft and Email Fraud

-Avoiding email scams isn’t as simple as it used to be.
-Most people know to delete messages promising lottery winnings or a free iPhone, but what about emails that look like they’re from legitimate businesses?
+Trying to avoid email scams isn’t as simple as you may think.
+Most people know to delete messages promising lottery winnings or a free smartphone, but what about emails that look like they’re from legitimate businesses?
 Or links from family and friends?
-As people gain awareness of the risks of cyber crime, criminals are finding more subtle ways to appeal to consumers and lure them into their online scams.
+As people gain awareness of the risks of cybercrime, criminals are finding more subtle ways to appeal to consumers and lure them into their online scams.

-- Fake business opportunities and “get rich quick” schemes – These work by promising you the chance to cash in with minimal effort.
-Though enticing, these emails and online ads lack detail about the supposed opportunity and provide links where you can learn more—after, of course, entering your credit card information.
+- Fake business opportunities and “get rich quick” schemes: These usually work by promising you the chance to cash in with minimal effort.
+Though enticing, these emails and online ads lack detail about the supposed opportunity and provide links where you can learn more after, of course, entering your credit card information.

-- Health and diet scams – Schemes like these prey on consumers’ insecurities by offering weight-loss products at special low prices.
+- Health and diet scams: Schemes like these prey on consumers’ insecurities by offering weight-loss products at special discount prices.
 However, the promised products are usually bogus or never arrive.

-- Phishing scams –Fraudsters use these to trick users into entering personal information on fake Web sites.
+- Phishing scams: Fraudsters try to trick users into entering personal information on fake websites.
 Emails are forged to look like they’re from banks or other organizations users may actually have contact with.

-- Trojan horse emails - These seemingly harmless emails, which often appear to come from family members and friends, implore users to open attachments or programs that give external hackers access to their personal files.
+- Trojan horse emails: These seemingly harmless emails, which often appear to come from family members and friends, implore users to open attachments or programs that give external hackers potential access to their personal files.

-With all of these cyber threats out there, it’s important to protect your personal and financial assets on the Web.
-Though con artists are experts at creating believable frauds and hacks that are tough to detect, there are several steps you can take to keep your information secure:
+With all of the online threats out there, it’s important to help protect your personal and financial assets on the Internet.
+Though con artists are generally experts at creating believable hacks that are tough to detect, here are some steps you can take to help keep your information secure:

-- Make sure your web browser is up to date.
-Browser developers work hard to respond quickly to new hacks and scams — so take advantage of their expertise.
+- Keep your web browser up to date.
+Browser developers work hard to respond quickly to new hacks and scams — so take advantage of their expertise, says the US-CERT.

-- Create passwords that include numbers and special characters, such as #, & and *, to make your email account more secure.
+- Create passwords that include numbers and special characters, such as #, & and *, to help make your email account more secure, adds the US-CERT.

 - Avoid making purchases on public Wi-Fi networks.
-These networks, like at your local coffee shop or gym, are often less secure than private networks and provide a wealth of opportunities for hackers, says the Federal Trade Commission (FTC).
+These networks, like at your local coffee shop or gym, are often less secure than private networks and potentially provide a wealth of opportunities for hackers, says the Federal Trade Commission (FTC).

-- Read the fine print in emails you receive.
-Review all promises and claims carefully and resist the urge to act immediately on special offers.
+- Read the fine print in emails.
+Review all promises and claims carefully, and resist the urge to act immediately on special offers.

-Being proactive against these scams will help you avoid identity theft and bring you one step closer to keeping your personal information secure.
+Being proactive against these scams may help you avoid identity theft and bring you one step closer to helping keep your personal information secure.
 To report spam, you can forward suspicious emails to the FTC at firstname.lastname@example.org.